LaceyMarie/Eye-Exercise/README.md

 Project Title: Eye Exercise

-Description: A web page with two eyes that follow your mouse.
+Description: A web page that features a style guide with two eyes that follow the movement of your mouse across the screen.

-How to Run: Downloand all files to your machine and run in your IDE to display an eye that follows the mouse in your browser.
+How to Run: Download all files to your machine and run in your IDE to display eyes that follows the mouse in your browser.

 Road Map to Future Improvement: Make the eyes blink when you click near it with the mouse.